bokeh/bokeh/sphinx/source/docs/user_guide/info.rst

 Learning More
 =============

-Hopefully this Tutorial gets you started with the basics of using Bokeh.
+Hopefully this User Guide gets you started with the basics of using Bokeh.

-For more information about the different plotting APIs Bokeh offers, using the Bokeh server, and how to embed Bokeh plots in your own apps and documents, check out the :ref:`userguide`.
 For detailed information about all modules, classes, models, and objects, consult the :ref:`refguide`.
 If you are interested in learning how to build and develop Bokeh, or for information about how to create a new language binding, see the :ref:`devguide`.

 To see ready-made examples of how you might use Bokeh with your own data, check out the :ref:`gallery` on the main documentation site, as well as